Lindsey Lundin

 In my work with teens, I find providing an open, compassionate, and supportive space helps cultivate the trust and safety needed for honest communication.
 I often help my younger clients with managing anxiety, navigating grief, improving self-esteem, exploring identity development, and difficult relational challenges.

-In network with BCBS/Regence, Aetna & will be in network with MODA in August 2026.
+In network with BCBS/Regence, Aetna & MODA.

 Currently accepting new clients virtually & in-person.